What is childhood leukemia?

 The main types of acute leukemia are:

-- Acute lymphocytic (lymphoblastic) leukemia (ALL): About 3 out of 4 cases of childhood leukemia are ALL.
-This leukemia starts from the lymphoid cells in the bone marrow.
+- Acute lymphocytic (lymphoblastic) leukemia (ALL): About 3 out of 4 childhood leukemias are ALL.
+This leukemia starts from early forms of lymphocytes in the bone marrow.

 - Acute myelogenous leukemia (AML): This type of leukemia, also called acute myeloid leukemia, acute myelocytic leukemia, or acute non-lymphocytic leukemia, accounts for most of the remaining cases.
 AML starts from the myeloid cells that form white blood cells (other than lymphocytes), red blood cells, or platelets.

-- Hybrid or mixed lineage leukemias: In these rare leukemias, the cells have features of both ALL and AML.
-In children, they are generally treated like ALL and respond to treatment like ALL.
+- Hybrid or mixed lineage leukemia: In these rare leukemias, the cells have features of both ALL and AML.
+In children, they are generally treated like ALL and usually respond to treatment like ALL.

 Both ALL and AML can be further divided into different subtypes.
-For more information on these subtypes, see the section, “How is childhood leukemia classified?”
+For more on these subtypes, see the section “How is childhood leukemia classified?”

 Chronic leukemias are much more common in adults than in children.
 They tend to grow more slowly than acute leukemias, but they are also harder to cure.
-Chronic leukemias can also be divided into 2 types.
+Chronic leukemias can be divided into 2 types.

 - Chronic myelogenous leukemia (CML): This leukemia rarely occurs in children.
-Treatment is similar to that used for adults (see “Treatment of children with chronic myelogenous leukemia.”)
-For more detailed information on CML, see our document, Leukemia--Chronic Myeloid.
+Treatment is similar to that used for adults (see “Treatment of children with chronic myelogenous leukemia”).
+For more detailed information on CML, see Leukemia--Chronic Myeloid.

-- Chronic lymphocytic leukemia (CLL): This leukemia is extremely rare in children, so it is not discussed further in this document.
-For more information on CLL, see our document, Leukemia--Chronic Lymphocytic.
+- Chronic lymphocytic leukemia (CLL): This leukemia is extremely rare in children.
+For more information on CLL, see Leukemia--Chronic Lymphocytic.

 Juvenile myelomonocytic leukemia (JMML)

 This rare type of leukemia is neither chronic nor acute.
 It begins from myeloid cells, but it usually doesn’t grow as fast as AML or as slow as CML.
 It occurs most often in young children (under age 4).
 Symptoms can include pale skin, fever, cough, easy bruising or bleeding, trouble breathing (from too many white blood cells in the lungs), and an enlarged spleen and lymph nodes.

 Last Medical Review: 04/17/2015